vmware-archive/ansible-role-vcenter/README.md

 This role currently supports Debian/Ubuntu distros.

-Further, this role utilizes code that, at the creation of this role, wascurrently under development at, and shared with us for our use, by, the Ansible development team.
+Further, this role utilizes code that, at the creation of this role, was currently under development at, and shared with us for our use, by, the Ansible development team.
 The code base can be found at:
 [github](https://raw.githubusercontent.com/ansible/ansible/devel/lib/ansible/module_utils/vmware.py)